moorepants/learn-multibody-dynamics/angular.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`angular` or Jupyter Notebook:
+   :jupyter-download-script:`angular` or Jupyter Notebook:
-   :jupyter-download:notebook:`angular`.
+   :jupyter-download-notebook:`angular`.

 Angular Velocity
 ================